 Forced Arbitration Protects Workplace Harassers, Not Victims

-Posted by PKSD Law Firm on Feb 12, 2018 in Personal Injury News
+Posted by PKSD Law Firm on February 12, 2018 in Personal Injury

 The latest edition of the PKSD newsletter, You Should Know, covers forced arbitration clauses in employment agreements.
 These agreements favor employers by forcing harassment disputes into closed-door meetings that tend to favor the company and hide wrongdoing from the public.